 When will the Eiffel Tower summit reopen?

 If the summit is closed, no one can predict when it will reopen.
 The summit may close for only 10 minutes or for up to an hour or several hours.
-This is even more of a consideration now due to COVID crowd restrictions.

 If experiencing the Eiffel Tower summit is an absolute must for you, then you may have to wait until it is open and the ticket office will provide a summit ticket or, if you already have your summit ticket, you may have to wait to be able to use your ticket.